qua-platform/py-qua-tools/qualang_tools/control_panel/README.md

 manual_output_control.digital_on('laser')
 ```

-Starting and controlling the output by specifying the output ports:
+### Starting and controlling the output by specifying the output ports
+This opens up a control panel by directly specifying which ports to control.
+The outputs are controlled by specifying their port numbers in the API.
 ```python
 from qualang_tools.control_panel import ManualOutputControl
 # This opens up a control panel for controlling digital ports 1,2,3,4.
 Analog port 1,2,5 are controlled as single analog outputs and (3,4) as an IQ pair.